Putting More Speed in Express

 In his presentation at Modern Commerce Day, the Express CTO states that since the commercetools implementation, “We have increased our pace of innovation and continue to roll out a full host of new capabilities on the system.”

 Gualdoni expands on this, saying, “We can proof-of-concept and pilot things faster.
 We went from releasing updates every two to three months to multiple releases a week.
 This helps us meet the needs of the business and keep up with the market demands.
-We couldn’t have achieved it without our teams’ commitment and Jake and Tim’s investment in the project.
+We couldn’t have achieved it without our teams’ commitment and Aries leadership’s investment in the project.
 They were key in making the implementation of the commercetools platform run smoothly from start to finish.
 If you’re not taking advantage of this revolution, you’re, quite honestly, going to get left behind.”

 Contact Aries Solutions today to find equal success with your business’s commercetools implementation.